-Wine and Bordeaux’s relationship date back 2000 years, since it’s time as a commercial center for the Roman Empire.
+Wine and Bordeaux’s relationship dates back 2000 years, to the Roman Empire.
 Today Bordeaux provides one-fourth of the production of the best wines in France.

 Within the region of Bordeaux, on the left bank of the Garonne river you will find the port city and capital of the Nouvelle Aquitaine region, similarly named, “Bordeaux”.

 The primary location as a starting point for a wine experience, the city of Bordeaux is so much more than wine.

 Offering thousands of years of history, architecture, culture, cuisine, shopping and so much more.
 The seven districts of the city of Bordeaux each has its own flair, its own history and provides its own Bordelais experience.

 The birthplace of the city of Bordeaux started here as the Roman city of Burdigala transforming over 2000 years into the primary city centre and heart of the downtown area.
 The location of the port entrance and where the economy that developed Bordeaux into a major city was built upon.
 It is here that you will find some of the oldest architecture and history of the city.
 Visiting the local landmarks of the Porte Cailhau, the Pont de Pierre, Saint-Pierre church, the iconic and recognizable Place de la Bourse along the Garonne river and its modern counterpart the must see Miroir d’eau reflecting pool which is the most photographed location in Bordeaux.
 The Old Town is also the location of the Rue Saint-Catherine, the longest pedestrian shopping street in France.